 - The high launch and extra spin not for all

 The earlier model of the TS range still offers good value and will deliver Titleist performance for those who feel the new technology is out of reach financially.
-The lightweight driver produces faster ball speed from every swing, without a change of tempo.
+The lightweight driver produces faster ball speed from every swing without a tempo change.

-With increased launch spin, players will accomplish decent distance and control off the tee.
+Players will accomplish decent distance and control off the tee with increased launch spin.
 The driver features a 0,4mm thick 8-1-1 Ti cast crown and improved aerodynamics for increased clubhead speed.
-The high launch trajectory is ideal for slow swing speeds who sometimes struggle to get the ball airborne with confidence.
+The high launch trajectory is ideal for slow swing speeds, who sometimes struggle to get the ball airborne confidently.

 The TS1 driver may be a slightly older model, but Titleist performance and forgiveness will always prevail.